 Saran Sports International Limited matters for FIFA World Cup 2026 because the official territory workbook lists it in Ireland (Eire).
-The practical viewer route is usually RTE Player on the public side plus the final Irish commercial route once publicly named, not a generic standalone stream under the rights-holder name itself.
+The practical viewer route is usually RTÉ television and RTÉ Player on the public side, plus the Irish commercial route once the downstream outlet is named, not a generic standalone stream under the company name itself.

 Saran Sports International Limited appears in the workbook as the commercial side of the Ireland rights picture, while RTÉ remains the public-service route already visible to viewers.
 RTÉ already publishes both RTÉ Player and sports-radio programming pages such as Sunday Sport, so the public route is much easier to prepare than the still-unclear commercial side.

-Territories listed: Ireland (Eire) Coverage type: Rights holder or distribution partner Viewer route: RTE Player on the public side plus the final Irish commercial route once publicly named
+Territories listed: Ireland (Eire) Coverage type: Rights holder or distribution partner Viewer route: RTÉ television and RTÉ Player on the public side, plus the Irish commercial route once the downstream outlet is named

 Role